Hans von Raumer

-Hans Friedrich Wilhem Ernst von Raumer (10 January 1870 – 3 November 1965) was a German politician of the German People's Party (DVP).
+Hans Friedrich Wilhelm Ernst von Raumer (10 January 1870 – 3 November 1965) was a German politician of the German People's Party (DVP).
 He served as minister in two governments of the Weimar Republic and was also active as a representative of German industry.

 Early life

 Hans von Raumer was born on 10 January 1870 in Dessau as the son of Friedrich von Raumer (1831-1911), a major in the Prussian Army and his wife Marie (née von Studnitz, 1843-1928).
 He had three brothers.
 Since his father was a war cripple, the family only had a modest income.
 Hans attended the Gymnasium at Hirschberg (Silesia) and at Görlitz and went on to the Ritterakademie at Liegnitz.
 After 1890 he studied law and government at Lausanne, Leipzig and Berlin, finishing with a Dr.iur.

 Raumer married Stephanie (1882-1949, daughter of Stephan Gans zu Putlitz) at Belgrad in 1905.
 They had one son and two daughters.